FOUNDER AND EXECUTIVE CHAIR

-An active volunteer in the community, Danielle currently serves as the co-chair of the Crestwood Citizens’ Association’s Green Team in Ward 4, as a volunteer in the Maryland Master Naturalist Program of Audubon Naturalist Society, and on the board of directors of Rock Creek Conservancy and the DC Bar Foundation.
-She has served on the national boards of the Taproot Foundation and Asian Americans Pacific Islanders in Philanthropy, where she served as board chair.
+In 2023, Danielle was named one of the Washington Business Journal Women Who Mean Business and received the Spur Local Barbara Harman Changemaker in Philanthropy award.
+She currently serves as the President of the DC Bar Foundation board of directors, the co-chair of the Crestwood Citizens’ Association’s Green Team in Ward 4, and a volunteer in the Maryland Master Naturalist Program of Nature Forward.
+She has served on the board of Rock Creek Conservancy and on the national boards of the Taproot Foundation and Asian Americans Pacific Islanders in Philanthropy, where she served as board chair.
 She also served as a commissioner of Serve DC – The Mayor’s Office on Volunteerism.
 Danielle holds a master’s degree in Administration, Planning, and Social Policy from Harvard University Graduate School of Education, where she co-chaired the Hispanic student society, Comunidad Latina; a master’s degree in Teaching from Manhattanville College, where she received the Alumni Valiant Educator Award; and received her bachelor’s degree from the University of Michigan, where the Multicultural Student Society recognized her for outstanding contributions to the Latino/a Community.
-When not working in philanthropy, Danielle is an avid outdoors enthusiast.
-She founded Yoga Hikes DC, LLC in 2013 and has been an active leader and advocate in Washington, D.C. outdoor fitness and environmental conservation.
+When not working in philanthropy, Danielle is an avid outdoors enthusiast who is a passionate advocate of outdoor fitness and environmental conservation.

 Caitlin Furey Mayo

 SENIOR PROGRAM OFFICER

 Caitlin Furey Mayo is a Senior Program Officer at the Crimsonbridge Foundation.
 In this role, she drives program development and implementation for the Foundation’s Education Imperative, a unique collaboration of stakeholders focused on increasing student enrollment and Latino family engagement in Catholic education, including universities, nonprofits, the Archdiocese of Washington, and Catholic schools.
 Caitlin has presented nationally on this topic and serves as a resource for other regions interested in implementing similar programming.
 She also leads the Foundation’s English Language Initiatives program and co-leads the development and implementation of LeaderBridge, where she conducts outreach to local nonprofit leaders and engages leadership development providers.
 Caitlin manages the Foundation’s Bridges Program and expanded the portfolio to include Bridges for Schools and Bridges for Census.
 Her expertise includes nonprofit management, communications capacity building, Catholic education, and education programs serving immigrant communities.